\

 2. Will Breeder give a reference from others that have bought a dog from them or from their vet?

 3. View pedigrees.
-Are the "many champions" alleged to be in puppy's ancestry now 4 or 5 generations back?
+Are the "many champions" alleged to be in puppy's ancestry within the first two generations or now 4 or 5 generations back in the puppy's family tree?

 4. Does breeder own the sire and dam?
 Ask to see sire and dam or their photos.

 5. Has the breeder a Litter Application?
-If so, can you see it to ascertain from which dog registry, the birthdate of the litter, sire and dam of the litter.
+If so, can you see it to ascertain from which dog registry, the birthdate of the litter, and the sire and dam of the litter?

 5. Will Breeder share a copy of written agreements and explain in detail the terms?